About Us

 1974: EAFHC opened its doors to the public as a medical provider in West Memphis, AR.

-1998: EAFHC established ADAC in response to the growing HIV/AIDS population in Crittenden County and surrounding counties.
+1998: EAFHC established the Arkansas Delta AIDS Care Center (ADAC) in response to the growing HIV/AIDS population in Crittenden County and surrounding areas.

-2009: The second satellite location was opened, EAFHC - Healthy Partners.
+2009: The second satellite location opened: EAFHC-Healthy Partners.

-2010: The third satellite location was opened, EAFHC - Trumann Family Health Center.
+2010: The third satellite location opened: EAFHC-Trumann Family Health Center.

-2012: EAFHC - West Memphis site expanded from 7,700 square-feet to a 35,200 square-feet, state-of-the-art medical and dental facility.
-The additional space allowed EAFHC to treat nearly 10,000 new patients and provide nearly 27,000 new visits to a community that lacks access to several healthcare services.
+2012: The EAFHC-West Memphis site expanded from 7,700 square feet to a 35,200 square feet, state-of-the-art medical and dental facility.
+The additional space allowed EAFHC to treat nearly 10,000 new patients and provide nearly 27,000 new visits.

 2014: EAFHC established a Behavioral Health Program.

-2015: The fifth satellite location was opened, EAFHC - Earle Family Health Center.
+2015: The fifth satellite location opened: EAFHC-Earle Family Health Center.

-2017: EAFHC unveiled the East Arkansas Family Health Center Fitness Park on August 18th.
+2017: EAFHC unveiled the East Arkansas Family Health Center fitness park.

 2017: EAFHC was recognized as a “Health Center Quality Leader” by the Health Resources and Service Administration (HRSA).

-2018: The third school-based site was opened at Marion School District.
+2018: The second and third school-based sites opened at Marvell/Elaine and Marion School District.

 2020: CARES allowed EAFHC to obtain the Delta Health Mobile Unit.